Volkov-da/curie_calculator/README.md

 # Magnetic critical temperature Calculator :magnet:
 ![Algo Details](/images/algo.png)
+## :warning: Warning
+For all the calculations you need VASP ab-initio program.
+Project is no more supported.
 ---
 ## :computer: Installation
 Code is currently under development.
 Now it working fine for few materials (e.g EuO).